HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Encounter-maternity-intro.md

 After the child is born, an Encounter record will be created for the child (Encounter-Birth) and will reference this encounter using the partOf property.

-### Form Mapping
-This profile is mapped to:
- * Item **28.
-Mother Transferred for Maternal Medical or Fetal Indications for Delivery?** in the [2003 Revision of the U.S. Standard Certificate of Live Birth](https://www.cdc.gov/nchs/data/dvs/birth11-03final-ACC.pdf)
- * Item **23.
-Was the mother transferred to this facility for maternal medical or fetal indications for delivery?** in the [2016 US Standard Facility Worksheet for the Live Birth Certificate](https://www.cdc.gov/nchs/data/dvs/facility-worksheet-2016-508.pdf)
- * Item **7.
-Place Where Delivery Occurred** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
- * Item **8.
-Facility Name / address** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
- * Item **9.
-Facility Id** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
- * Item **1.
-Facility name** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)
- * Item **1.
-Facility address** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)
- * Item **2.
-Facility I.D.
-(National Provider Identifier)** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)
- * Item **5.
-Place of delivery** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)

 ### IJE Mapping

 <style>